A: Yes it does. After you've signed up, you can create a plan either for a single person or for a couple.

 A: We are aware of a number of programs that set out to capture every last detail about your financial life.
 You would need to invest a great deal of time and effort to provide all that information (far more than for EvolveMyRetirement®).
 They then make future projections using equally detailed rules, but these are underpinned by crude assumptions: for example, that investment growth will be identical every year, and will never fall, or that there's no need to project beyond a fixed arbitrary time horizon.
 This is nothing like the real world, in which investment returns fluctuate from year to year, sometimes dramatically, and in which none of us can predict with confidence how long we will live.

 A: The purpose of EvolveMyRetirement® is not to give you specific investment advice, but rather to arrive at a high-level strategy geared towards sustainable spending, consistent with your stated attitudes to risk and leaving a legacy.
-The program makes assumptions, which you can adjust if you want, about the investment returns from cautious, balanced and aggressive portfolios, in terms of both average returns and volatility.
-Specific advice on how to achieve such returns is beyond the scope of this website, and should be sought from an independent financial adviser.
+The program makes assumptions, which you can adjust if you want, about investment returns, in terms of both average returns and volatility.
+Specific advice on how to achieve such returns is beyond the scope of this website, and should be sought from an independent financial advisor.

 A: EvolveMyRetirement® uses mortality tables published by the Office for National Statistics.
 Based on gender and date of birth, a person's life expectancy is determined based on probabilities found in the mortality tables, and randomised during each Monte Carlo Simulation.
 In cases where a plan member has either impaired health or unusually good health, you are able to specify a biological age that's more or less than the person's actual chronological age.
 It should be borne in mind that wrongly assuming impaired health may skew the results towards over-spending, so this feature should only be used with caution based on professional advice.